Here’s how much it costs to start a business

 TALIBAN-CHASING HORSE SOLDIER VETS FOSTER ‘AMERICAN SPIRIT’ IN BOURBON DISTILLERY

-Patricof said his company looks for revenue growth, not profits before it decided to invest in a new business.
+Patricof said his company looks for revenue growth, not profits before it decides to invest in a new business.

 “No one makes money that we look at, but they have extrapolated huge growth in revenues,” he said.

-Greycroft, the venture capital firm started by Patricof has invested in companies such as digital payment app Venmo, media firm Axios, and The Huffington Post.
+Greycroft, the venture capital firm started by Patricof, has invested in companies such as digital payment app Venmo, media firm Axios and The Huffington Post.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE